-The client wanted to quickly understand the potential environmental risks and liabilities associated with the sites in order to support their initial bid for the portfolio.
+The PE firm wanted to quickly understand the potential environmental risks and liabilities associated with the sites in order to support its initial bid for the portfolio.

 Under very short timeframes, an Environmental Due Diligence (EDD) assessment was undertaken, including data room reviews and site visits at target sites across the portfolio.
 This included an evaluation of the permitting situation, with regards to raw material supply and current operations, as well as identification of historical environmental liabilities.